EclecticTaco/pazaak/pazaak/README.md

     * Lock the player from inputs when they are not active
         * Insert isActive boolean to all user inputs
         * If player stands/ending turn when count > 20/counti s 20: set player in !isActive
+    * Game ends when one player wins 3 rounds
 3. Play Again
     * Player can chose to play again
     * Reset all state